go-to-k/cls3/README.md

 ### BucketName Selection

-In the interactive mode(`-i` option), you can search bucket names and select a bucket.
+In the interactive mode(`-i` option), you can search bucket names and select buckets.

 It can be **empty**.